Troubleshooting HVAC Electrical Problems Safety Guide: Professional Diagnostics & Emergency Procedures

 When to Call Professional Immediately:

-- Sparks or arcing at breaker
+- You see sparks or hear crackling at the breaker

 Capacitor Failures